laureschemm/notes/README.md

 # 2024-01-15
 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, always strive to write clean, maintainable code that's easy to understand and modify.
 Remember, you're not just writing code for the computer to execute; you're writing it for other developers (including future you) to read, comprehend, and collaborate on.
 Optimize for readability, modularity, and robustness over premature optimization.
 And lastly, embrace version control systems as they are indispensable tools in tracking changes, collaborating, and managing your codebase."

+# 2024-01-16
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In software development, this translates to designing and writing code that is easy to understand, maintain, and extend.
+It emphasizes the importance of clarity over complexity, advocating for avoiding unnecessary abstractions and favoring straightforward solutions.
+This approach not only enhances collaboration among team members but also minimizes bugs and eases future improvements, thereby improving overall code quality and longevity.